garylirocks/quickrefs/aws.markdown

 - **IAM Roles are intended to be used temporarily**, it can be granted to
   - IAM users in another account;
   - code running on a EC2 instance;
-  - or an AWS service that needs access to resources in your account.
+  - or an AWS service that needs access to resources in your account, *eg. when you create an Cloud9 environment, an IAM role "AWSServiceRoleForAWSCloud9" will be created, it allows Cloud9 to call other AWS services for you*

 ## Cognito